 Load-Aware Packet Spraying

 Load balancing network traffic is a technique to avoid in-network congestion; however, ineffective approaches can actually do the opposite.
 Figure 13 shows the design space for load-balancing technologies.
 Centralized approaches have difficulty scaling and meeting real-time latency requirements.
 A global view of network congestion provides more information than local in-switch decisions and requires an efficient means of obtaining congestion notifications from the network.
 The granularity of load balancing has trade-offs between the uniformity of the distribution and complexity associated with assuring data is delivered in its original order.
-From this design space we discuss Load-Aware Packet Spraying (LPS) – a distributed framework with global state and packet level granularity.
+From this design space we discuss Load-Aware Packet Spraying (LPS)—a distributed framework with global state and packet level granularity.
 This congestion aware approach achieves fine grain load balancing without causing packets to be delivered out-of-order.
-Other selections from the design space have been implemented in proprietary ways, such as a distributed approach using local state and flowet granularity, but we focus the discussion on LPS to emphasize the challenges of obtaining global state and supporting the re-ordering of per-packet spraying.
+Other selections from the design space have been implemented in proprietary ways, such as a distributed approach using local state and flowlet granularity, but we focus the discussion on LPS to emphasize the challenges of obtaining global state and supporting the re-ordering of per-packet spraying.

 Figure 13 – Load Balancing Design Space

 With LPS, packets between a source and destination are sprayed across multiple paths according to the degree of congestion measured on those paths.
-The spraying and distribution of packets across multiple paths may be initiated, coordinated or performed by transport protocols, virtual switches, NICs, ToR switches or fabric switches.
+The spraying and distribution of packets across multiple paths may be initiated, coordinated or performed by transport protocols, virtual switches, NICs, ToR switches, or fabric switches.
 In layer 3 virtualized environments, flows between a source and destination can be identified by the virtualization encapsulation.
 LPS includes a sequence number in this encapsulation to allow the destination to reorder packets back into their original sequence.
 Since a destination may be receiving flows from many sources at the same time, there needs to be an active reordering queue for each source that is spreading traffic across the Clos network.
 The LPS source maintains an indicator of congestion along the path to other destinations.
 This indicator can be determined by any number of congestion measurement techniques.
-The source uses the congestion indicator to determine how to spray packets across the multiple paths – lighter loaded paths will take more packets than congested paths, which may be skipped entirely.
+The source uses the congestion indicator to determine how to spray packets across the multiple paths—lighter loaded paths will take more packets than congested paths, which may be skipped entirely.

-The advantages of LPS over current ECMP load balancing are threefold.
+The advantages of LPS over current ECMP load balancing are fourfold.
 LPS avoids elephant flow collisions because it distributes traffic with fine granularity at the packet level.
 LPS can rapidly adapt to network status changes because it is congestion-aware.
 LPS is more parallel than ECMP and can reduce flow completion times in lightly loaded networks by distributing a single flow across multiple parallel paths at the same time.
 Finally, LPS reduces the probability of congestion occurring within the network, thus reducing the frequency of activation of both PFC and ECN -based end-to-end congestion control.

 Push and Pull Hybrid Scheduling